Plan your summer staycation with us

 And of course, there’s plenty to see and do when you come back to ours after a day of exploring the Peaks.
 Wander through the house and chat to the team to learn how they make your favourite cocktail, or head to the Coach House and spend some time unwinding with a treatment or two.

-And for those looking to make the most of the spring sunshine, our 35 acres of wild space and gardens are just perfect for an afternoon stroll.
+And for those looking to make the most of the summer sunshine, our 35 acres of wild space and gardens are just perfect for an afternoon stroll.
 Find working beehives pollinating the newly planted orchard, the early signs of the changing seasons in our ancient woodland, and gardeners tending to the grounds.
 Our team are always happy to stop for a chat or give out a few gardening tips too.